COPPUL/westvault-plugin/README.md

 # lockss-pkppln-plugin
-LOCKSS Plugin for the PKP PLN staging server
+LOCKSS Plugin for the WestVault staging server.